MIDFIELDR/midfieldr/README.md

 **midfielddata** [(link)](https://midfieldr.github.io/midfielddata/) A
 stratified sample of MIDFIELD data.
-Contains data for 97,640 undergraduates at 12 institutions from 1987–2016 in four datasets:
+Contains data for 97,640 undergraduates at 12 institutions from 1987–2016 in four data sets:
 `midfieldstudents`, `midfieldcourses`, `midfieldterms`, and `midfielddegrees`.